cert-manager/website/content/docs/projects/README.md

 - [Distributing Trust Bundles in Kubernetes](./trust.md): Using the trust operator to distribute trust bundles, like CA certificates, across a Kubernetes cluster.
+- [Secure istio mesh with cert-manager](./istio-csr.md): istio-csr is an agent that allows for [Istio](https://istio.io) workload and control plane components to be secured using [cert-manager](https://cert-manager.io).